 - Founder builds an MVP that solves early customers’ problems.
 Customers use it and pay for it.

 - Founder stops talking to customers and spends her time doing everything else to grow the company.

 - New customers sign up and bail before giving the product a chance.

 At this point the founder is bewildered.
 Why are these new customers NOT behaving like the early ones?

 After a few months of tinkering with emails and product changes the founder realizes the root cause of her problems: during Customer Development she built trust with the customers she spoke to and helped show them a better way to work.

 She starts getting her new trial customers on the phone and business starts growing again.

 Feels familiar?
 Here’s what it means for you…

-3 reasons you should try concierge onboarding this week
+3 reasons you should try concierge MVP onboarding this week

 1. It’s time to stop your automated onboarding from hemorrhaging users.